donejs/donejs/docs/guide.md

 ### Navigate between pages

-Routing works slightly different than what you might be used to from other libraries.
+Routing works slightly different than what you might be used to with other libraries.
 Instead of declaring routes and mapping those to actions, our application will use CanJS's [can.route](http://canjs.com/docs/can.route.html) which allows mapping property names from a URL string to properties in our application view-model.

 If you want to learn more about CanJS routing visit the CanJS guide on [Application State and Routing](http://canjs.com/2.3-pre/guides/AppStateAndRouting.html).